EthanThatOneKid/acmcsuf.com/CONTRIBUTING.md

 ## Getting Started 🦕

-Getting started with this project is quite simple.
+Getting started with this project is similar to any other NodeJS project.
 There really are only a handful of simple steps.

 1. Make sure [Node.js is installed][node_dl] on your machine.